passion4IT/HelsinkiApp/README.md

 - To learn about Material UI, [documentation](https://mui.com/).
 - To check out the OpenAPI, [documentation](https://open-api.myhelsinki.fi/doc).

-### Note: This is not a Commercial Project.
-Rather, the application is built to explore the Open API with React, Redux and Material.
+##### Note: This is not a Commercial Project.
+Rather, the application is built to explore the Helsinki Open API with React, Redux and MaterialUI.
 Images used are from publically available services.